Strythio/DiscordWordCloudBot/README.md

 Generates wordclouds for a discord server.

+IMPORTANT:
+You must fill in three fields at the beginning of wordclouds_bot.py Also, if you want, you can adjust the settings for the wordcloud generation by editing the config vars at the beginning of wordcloud_gen.py.

 This is not really a bot, so much as it is a message downloader.

 1) Create a python virtual environment, python 3.7+